thinking-with-computers/ludus-spec/README.md

   }
 }
 ```
-It has a lovely 1-to-1 correspondence with `match`, and need not use a tuple.
+It has a lovely 1-to-1 correspondence with `match`, and need not use a tuple (is that right?--we want this to be homologous to function application).
 Also, it avoids both creating a fucntion (does it?, or is this just sugar for an anonymous function?) and polluting the function signature with helper arguments. _Temporary decision: yes, `recur` as reserved word in functions; yes, `loop`; no, `repeat`._

+Consider also a simplified syntax, on the model of an anonymous function: `loop (<args>) -> <expr>`.

 * _Early return._ Do we want a `return` reserved word that will allow for early returns from functions?
 I believe the `cond` and `match` forms, along with multiple function clauses, actually gets you whatever behaviour you want.
 But Rust has a `return`, and that may well be helpful for some imperative code. _Temporary decision: for now, no early return._

-#### References and mutations
+#### Variables and mutations
 So far, everything described here is completely stateless: all literals are immutable, and names cannot even be re-bound.
 Eventually, something has to change its state.
-Enter references and mutations.
-A reference is name that is bound to something mutable, using the `ref` reserved word.
+Enter variables and mutations.
+A variable is name that is bound to something mutable, using the `var` reserved word.
 Mutations allow that name to have its value changed, using the `mut` reserved word.

 ```
-ref a_number <- 12
+var a_number <- 12
 & a_number is 12

 mut a_number <- inc (a_number)